 Warning!
-Do not proceed to Step 2 until the Poweroff has been completed.
+Do not proceed to Step 2 until the power cord has been removed.

-2 Press the green latch in (to the left) with your right hand while grasping the handle with your left.

-3 Pull the Power Module straight out of the chassis by the handle.

-4 Insert the new Power Module into the chassis and slide it in until it reaches the backplane connector.
+- 2 Press the green latch in (to the left) with your right hand while grasping the handle with your left. - 3 Pull the Power Module straight out of the chassis by the handle. - 4 Insert the new Power Module into the chassis and slide it in until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the module with the mating connector and lock the latch.
 Install the AC cord.